Auckland: Shopping

 Queen Street, Britomart, Ponsonby Road, Karangahape Road, Newmarket and Parnell are major retail areas.
 Major markets include those held in Ōtara and Avondale on weekend mornings.
 A number of shopping centres are located in the middle- and outer-suburbs, with Westfield Newmarket, Sylvia Park, Botany Town Centre and Westfield Albany being the largest.

 Arts

 A number of arts events are held in Auckland, including the Auckland Festival, the Auckland Triennial, the New Zealand International Comedy Festival, and the New Zealand International Film Festival.
 The Auckland Philharmonia is the city and region's resident full-time symphony orchestra, performing its own series of concerts and accompanying opera and ballet.
-Events celebrating the city's cultural diversity include the Pasifika Festival, Polyfest, and the Auckland Lantern Festival, all of which are the largest of their kind in New Zealand.
+Events celebrating the city's cultural diversity include the Pasifika Festival, the Auckland Secondary Schools Māori & Pacific Islands Cultural Festival (more commonly known as Polyfest), and the Auckland Lantern Festival, all of which are the largest of their kind in New Zealand.
 Additionally, Auckland regularly hosts the New Zealand Symphony Orchestra and Royal New Zealand Ballet.
 Auckland is part of the UNESCO Creative Cities Network in the category of music.